sketch-hq/library-replacer-sketchplugin/README.md

 ### From a release (simplest)

-- [Download](https://github.com/BohemianCoding/replace-library-sketchplugin/releases/latest) the latest release of the plugin
+- Download the [latest release](https://github.com/BohemianCoding/library-replacer-sketchplugin/releases/latest) of the plugin
-- Double-click the .zip file to extract the plugin
+- Double-click the .zip archive to extract the plugin
-- Double-click `replace-library.sketchplugin` to install the plugin
+- Double-click `library-replacer.sketchplugin` to install the plugin

 ### From source